-PY 149/249/349/449.
-Special Topics in Psychology - 1-6 hours.
+- PY 345.
+Abnormal Psychology 3 hours.
+Begins with a systematic study of positive mental health.
+Survey of mental disorders of childhood and adulthood with a focus on the diathesis-thesis paradigm, treatment and prevention issues.
+The topical questions of genetic vulnerability, resilience, treatment, medications and prevention are discussed.
+Prerequisite: PY 100.
+Fall. - PY 149/249/349/449.
+Special Topics in Psychology 1-6 hours.
 This course may include (1) topics of special interest offered by the faculty, (2) special readings or laboratory investigations under the supervision of the faculty.
-Prerequisite: Permission of instructor.

-PY 350.
-Forensic Psychology - 3 hours.
+Prerequisite: Permission of instructor. - PY 350.
+Forensic Psychology 3 hours.
 This course introduces the students to the field of forensic psychology and the ways psychology and the law interacts; the psychology of police and policing, corrections, probation and parole, victim services, addiction services, family services and the full range of activities related to law enforcement and the evaluation and treatment of offenders.
 Strongly recommended for Alcohol & Drug Studies majors.
 Prerequisite: PY 100.
-Spring even years.

-PY 365.
-Psychological Measurements - 3 hours.
+Spring even years. - PY 358.
+Addictions 3 hours.
+This course will provide: (1) an overview of the major substances of abuse; (2) a review of the various psychological approaches to understanding substance use, abuse, and addiction as informed by the cognitive-behavioral, psychodynamic, and behavioral traditions; (3) an indepth exploration of the major forms of addiction treatment; and (4) an application of this knowledge to the non-substance or behavioral addictions such as pathological gambling and addictive sexuality.
+Prerequisites: PY 100, PY 345.
+Spring odd years. - PY 365.
+Psychological Measurements 3 hours.
 Focuses on the assessment of individuals by using psychometric instruments.
 Included the theory, design, administration, interpretation and ethical use of psychological testing.
 Prerequisite: PY 100.
-Spring even years.

-PY 372.
-Group Therapy Techniques - 3 hours.
+Spring even years. - PY 372.
+Group Therapy Techniques 3 hours.
 To provide a foundation of knowledge about facilitating group therapy to clients in a clinical setting.
 Students will learn specific techniques, role play, group dynamics, and comprehend group therapy theory.
 Prerequisites: 2nd semester Juniors and Seniors only and permission of instructor.
-Spring even years.

-PY 401.
-Internship in Psychology - 1-6 hours.
+Spring even years. - PY 385.
+Ethics in Psychology 3 hours.
+This course provide general and specific guidance for ethical conduct in the science and practice of psychology.
+Topics covered include legal issues, clinical welfare, professional competencies, supervision, personal wellness, and issues in practicing psychological research with human and animal subjects.
+Prerequisite: PY 100.
+Fall. - PY 401.
+Internship in Psychology 1-6 hours.
 Practical experience under supervision of psychology faculty and cooperating facility; student will establish a contractual agreement with the facility, the facility supervisor and the college stating academic goals which will enable application of psychological theories in order to synthesize and integrate academic knowledge.
-Prerequisite: Senior standing and permission of division dean and Chief Academic Officer.

-PY 460.
-Theory and Practice of Counseling - 3 hours.
+Prerequisite: Senior standing and permission of division dean and Chief Academic Officer. - PY 460.
+Theory and Practice of Counseling 3 hours.
 Basic concepts, client/therapist relationship, and introduction to the therapeutic process, techniques and procedure of the major approaches to individual and group counseling.
 Strongly recommended for psychology majors.
 Prerequisite: PY 100.
 Fall even years.